Merchant Cash Advance vs. Business Loan: Key Differences Explained

 MCA Costs: Higher Rates With Shorter Terms

-Annual percentage rates (APRs) on MCAs typically range between 40% and 350%, depending on the provider and repayment schedule, which is typically higher than standard loan products.
+Additionally, the equivalent annual percentage rates (APRs) on MCAs typically range between 40% and 350%, depending on the provider and repayment schedule, which is typically higher than standard loan products.

 Business Loan Costs: Predictable and Manageable